 File Type - Select Excel/Google Sheets for a spreadsheet document.

 Sheet Name/Number - Enter the name of the sheet within the file that you want to import.
 If you enter an integer number, it will be interpreted as a sheet number.
 Use this method to specify the sheet you want based on its position in the workbook (1, 2, 3, etc).
 Alternatively, enter the name of the sheet within the file that you want to import.
+Leaving this field blank will default to the first sheet in the workbook.
+Note that you can use the View Worksheet Names button to have LityxIQ evaluate the selected workbook and show you the names of all sheets within.

 Header Row Number - Enter the row number of the header row (usually it's in Row 1 which is the default) which has the variable names.
 Enter 0 if the spreadsheet has no header row, in which case the variable names will be created automatically using the naming convention "Column_n" with "n" being the column number.
 Do not count any blank lines that may be at the top of the Excel sheet when determining which is the header row.